wilsonmar/Salesforce/README.md

-This is a hands-on deep technical introduction to Salesforce so experience developers can get to know the offering intimately and quickly.
+This is a hands-on guided introduction to Salesforce so experience developers can get to know the offering deeply yet quickly.

 ## <a name="Developer"> Developer Setup</a>